torjc01/docker-ojs/README.md

     - _Uncheck_ "Create new database"
     - _Uncheck_ "Beacon"

-    And the  "Directory for uploads:" acording to your docker-compose "/var/www/files"
+    And the  "Directory for uploads:" acording to your docker-compose.yml "/var/www/files"

     | **TIP:**             |
     |:---------------------|